dmytro-feshchenko/java-patterns-learn/README.md

 extends java.io.FilterInputStream to create custom decorator which can be used with java.io.* classes.

+## 4. Simple Factory
+Description:
+Used for encapsulation some mutable part of code designed for creating an object to new separate object.

+Packages:
+- com.technoboom.PizzaFactory

 ## Resources:
 1. Eric Freeman & Elisabeth Robson "Head First Design Patterns" (https://www.amazon.com/Head-First-Design-Patterns-Brain-Friendly/dp/0596007124)